 - urine tests to check for signs of a UTI or a kidney stone

-- an abdominal ultrasound or CT scan to determine whether the appendix is inflamed
+- an abdominal ultrasound or CT scan to see if the appendix is inflamed

 During an open appendectomy, your surgeon makes one incision in the lower right side of your abdomen.
 They remove your appendix and close the wound with stitches.
-This procedure allows your doctor to clean the abdominal cavity if your appendix has burst or an abscess has formed.
+This procedure allows your doctor to clean the abdominal cavity if your appendix has burst or if you have an abscess.

-Appendicitis can happen at any time, but it most often occurs between ages 10 and 30.
+Appendicitis can happen at any time, but it most often occurs between the ages of 10 and 30.
 It’s more common in men than in women.